MadBrew/twitterstream/README.md

 can be accessed in a non-blocking way by other APIs.

 # Demo
-I can demo this app live and show the Event Hub setip in Azure where I use Azure Stream Queries to aggregate hashtags.
+I can demo this app live and show the Event Hub setup in Azure where I use Azure Stream Queries to aggregate hashtags.
 Another service (thus employing a decoupled microservice architecture) would be developed to process the data that would be stored by these queries.